reggieray/mysite/input/posts/how-i-passed-the-ckad-exam.md

 This went pretty smoothly, although I did get contacted from the proctor through out the test.

-- The first incident was when I put my face up to the screen, as I was concentrating I unconsciously leaning forward towards my laptop at which point the proctor messaged me to move back so they could clearly see me.
+- The first incident was when I put my face up to the screen, as I was concentrating I was unconsciously leaning forward towards my laptop at which point the proctor messaged me to move back so they could clearly see me.
-- The second incident was when my sisters cat started getting lonely or curious (I'm still not sure) why she couldn't see me and started pawing and meowing loudly at the door at which point the proctor messaged me to ask what that noise was in the background.
+- The second incident was when my sisters cat started getting lonely or curious (I'm still not sure) why she couldn't see me and started pawing and meowing loudly at the door at which point the proctor messaged me to confirm what the noise anomaly was.

 I also found myself reframing from muttering or speaking to myself and covering my mouth as I knew this is something the proctor would pick up on.

 ## Results

 The exam results are given 24hr after the exam is taken.
 You should receive a email indicating if you have passed or not.
 You can also check the portal.
-I'll admit I refreshed the portal a couple times to see if I could see my results yet.
+I'll admit I refreshed the portal a couple times to see if I could see my results before I received my email.

 # Summary